root-project/web/manual/python/index.md

 ### JavaScript graphics

 The ROOT graphics are also available in Jupyter, both in Python and C++.
-Moreover, the user can choose between two modes:
+Moreover, you can choose between two modes:
-- *Static* (default): the graphics are displayed as a static image in the output of the notebook cell.
+- *Static* (default): The graphics are displayed as a static image in the output of the notebook cell.
-- *Interactive*: the graphics are shown as an interactive JavaScript display.
-In order to activate this mode, the `%jsroot on` line needs to be included in a cell.
-Once enabled, the mode will stay on until it is disabled with `%jsroot off` (i.e. no need to enable it in every cell).
-This is an example for a Python notebook:
+- *Interactive*: The graphics are shown as an interactive JavaScript display.
+In order to activate this mode, include `%jsroot on` in a cell.
+Once enabled, the mode stays on until it is disabled with `%jsroot off` (i.e. no need to enable it in every cell).

+_**Example**_

 ```python
 %jsroot on